DIVE-CI/GOOD/README.md

 Applying environment discriminator directly on $A_C$. (**graph-specific**)
 * ...

 For more information, please refer to the code.

-We also provide an example anonymous log `./Motif-base.log` for your reference, in case that code cannot be run because of the environment configuration.
-(Note that we remove all the folder paths and time frames in it to make it totally anonymous.)

-How to run the code:
+How to run the code (if possible):

 1. Install the prerequisite packages:
 ```shell